undiffagents/uagent/README.md

 	- Runs the non-undiff PVT agent.

 - uagent.py
 	- Processes ACE input to populate the Ontology, then instantiates a local query server.
+(Note: if run from terminal, said server runs until manually killed).
 See comments in script for manual query example.

 ## Modules